Ltrickie23/machine_failure_prediction/README.md

 Out of 68 real failures in the test set, the model detected 56.
 Of the 59 alerts generated only 3 were false alarms.
 This balance was chosen deliberately to avoid alarm fatigue in the maintenance team because a low precision system risks being ignored over time, reducing the value of the system.

 ## Author
-Jorge - Mechatronics Engineer with experience in industrial maintenance.
+Jorge Nava - Mechatronics Engineer | Data Science & Machine Learning.
 [LinkedIn](https://www.linkedin.com/in/jorgenavao)